shove/shove-ruby/README.markdown

 shove ruby client
 =================

-* The official ruby client for shove.io's HTTP and WebSocket API
+Ruby client and CLI for the shove.io HTTP and WebSocket APIs

 Installation
 ------------